exasol/power-apps-connector/doc/user_guide/user_guide.md

 After creating these 2 flows and wiring them up to the UI you will probably begin to see a pattern:

-- Wey create a flow for a specific action.
+- We create a flow for a specific action.

 We do this because of ease-of-use, reusability, to hide complexity and also out of necessity, because we are often handling dynamic data which Power Apps itself can't handle or transform.